derek-eckhardt-schmidt/derek-eckhardt-schmidt/README.md

 - 👯 I’m looking to collaborate on **open-source projects**

+- 🤝 I’m looking for an oppportunity to **work professionally as a developer**

 - 📫 How to reach me **derekschmidt333@gmail.com**

 <h3 align="left">Connect with me:</h3>